 A city licensing program would allow Boulder to have more oversight and enforcement of its rules, theoretically providing better protections for tenants.

 Boulder already has more protections than many places.
-In addition to the MH zoning, a 2015 city ordinance limited park owners from prohibiting the sale of pre-1976 mobile homes, which were subject to different standards.
+In addition to the MH zoning, a 2015 city A piece of municipal (city-level) legislation. limited park owners from prohibiting the sale of pre-1976 mobile homes, which were subject to different standards.
 The law also mandated that tree removal was the responsibility of property owners, not residents.

 A right to privacy and protections against retaliation were also passed into law, as well as mandatory mediation between tenants and landlords.
 Since that time, $50,000 annually has been dispensed from a city-created legal services fund for mobile home community residents.